Educational, Inspiring And Informative

 E.g. “According to a new government study, 8% of Americans meditate [URL] and these new findings have also revealed that….

-- Note of caution – We will not publish articles containing self-promotional links and references within submitted articles.
+- Note of caution – We will not publish articles containing self-promotional links and references within submitted articles and author bios.
 We do not publish advertorials, infomercials, eulogizing press releases or links to product pages or businesses unless it adds value to the reader.
 If your article contains links to self-promotional sites or to low-quality, less relevant or churned content solely intended for SEO, this will result in submissions being rejected.

 - Title Case Article Titles